pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 What I focused the most on during this milestone is figuring out accurate thresholds for my accelerometer to be able to detect when my knee is bending inward while doing a squat.
-I tried various things to determine my thresholds, but the technique I stuck to in my final code was using a linear regression model.
-The
+I tried various things to determine my thresholds, but the technique I stuck to in my final code was using a Logistic Regression Model from Google Colab.
+Logistic Regression is a machine learning method that finds the relationship between an independent variable and a dependent variable and creates a line of best fit to represent the data given to it.
+So, I did squats in proper form, where my knee wasn't bending inward, and did squats in improper form, where my knee was bending inward and observed the X, Y, and Z axes on a Google sheet.
+I recorded the three values on 10 different occasions I did a squat in improper form and 10 other occasions where I did a squat in proper form.
+I also created a 4th column to label the rows as either 'good' or 'bad.'
+Then, I downloaded the data as a ```.csv``` file and uploaded it to the Google Colab code to give the machine learning model simple and readable data.
+I also included the line ```df['label'] = df['label'].map({'good': 1, 'bad': 0})``` so the model reads 'good' as 1 and 'bad' as 0.
+When I ran the code, the output gave me the coefficients and the intercept of the regression equation ```y = a*x + b*y + c*z + d```.

 I tried to figure out what an accurate threshold should be for the accelerometer to detect the rotation of the knee when bending inwards.
 I used rubber bands to secure my breadboard and accelerometer on the top of my knee brace and the side of my brace respectively.
 Using the accelerometer code, I studied how the X, Y, and Z axes of the accelerometer and gyroscope changed.
 Based on the placement of my accelerometer, I used the X axis of the accelerometer to initialize a threshold for when my knee bends inwards.
 Finally, I soldered my flex sensor pins to two wires so I could determine a threshold for it.
 Then, I used a rubber banded to secure it to the back of my brace to make sure my device worked.
 I also made the Bluetooth serial print out "Accelerometer: Bad form detected!" and "Flex sensor: Bad form detected!" at appropriate times.

 ## Challenges